drteeth/attend-elixir-talk/slides.md

 Likewise, if we try to add player 1 to team 1 again, that aggregate knows enough to reject the command.

+---

+# Aggregates

-* Command only goes to 1 aggregate
+* A Command only goes to 1 aggregate
-* An aggregate can only emit events in it's stream.
+* An Aggregate can only emit Events in it's stream

-* Aggregates are siloed, and do not talk directly to each other.
+* Aggregates do not talk directly to each other

-In essence they provided a transactional boundary around the aggregate.
-There can be no data races within a single aggregate or it's associated stream of events.
+* Represent a transactional boundary around some entity
+* Order is only guaranteed within it's stream

 ---
 class: inverse, middle, center